NEFM-TUDresden/MCRpy/README.md

 The code should in principle be platform-independent, but we are testing mainly on Debian.

 ## Getting started

+MCRpy can be used
+1. as a regular program with graphical user interface (GUI), intended for non-programmers and as an easy introduction to MCR,
+2. as a command line tool, intended for automated and large-scale application and for high-performance computers without GUI, and
+3. as a PIP-installable Python library, intended for performing advanced and custom operations in the descriptor space.

 ### MCRpy graphical user interface
 Thanks to the great package [Gooey](https://github.com/chriskiehl/Gooey), MCRpy can be accessed by a simple GUI.
 This helps to get started and allows MCR to non-programmers.